MarijaKnezevic/SDDI-CKAN-API-Dataset_import_export/README.md

 ## Functionality

-### CKAN API Export Scrypt Functionality
+### CKAN API Export Script Functionality
-By running the python scrypt `ckan_API_export.py` the CKAN datasets will be exported localy in `json` format in a folder called `export`.
+By running the python script `ckan_API_export.py` the CKAN datasets will be exported localy in `json` format in a folder called `export`.

-#### Description of the CKAN API Scrypt Export Functionality
+#### Description of the CKAN API Script Export Functionality

-By running scrypt, the user is asked to enter the URL page of the catalog from which he wants to export the data.
+By running script, the user is asked to enter the URL page of the catalog from which he wants to export the data.

 When the code is executed, the user will be asked whether all datasets should be exported.
 There are three options: